awsdocs/aws-doc-sdk-examples/javav2/usecases/CreatingSpringRedshiftRest/Readme.md

         return id +" was archived";
     }

-    // Add a new item to the database.
+    // Adds a new item to the database.
     @PostMapping("add")
     String addItems(@RequestBody Map<String, Object> payLoad) {
         String name = "user";